many bad things have happened to me in my life to trust God. What did I do

 Although the irritation that we feel is justified, we can also be drawn into

 the desire to take matters into our own hands and get revenge.
 If we remember,

 however, that every crimeevery sinevery

 an offense against God that will be accounted for during his or her judgment

-or hell, then we can understand that no one can evade
+at death, then we can understand that no one can evade Gods perfect justice.

 Gods Providence.
 Some individuals